klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction/transaction-type-support.md

 ## TxTypeFeeDelegatedValueTransferWithRatio

-Partial fee delegation version of TxTypeValueTransfer.
+Partial fee delegating version of TxTypeValueTransfer.
 For more information, see [TxTypeFeeDelegatedValueTransferWithRatio](../../../../..//klaytn/design/transactions/partial-fee-delegation#txtypefeedelegatedvaluetransferwithratio).

 **Parameters**